mnguyen0226/deep_learning_notebooks/README.md

     - Are there particular constraints you will need to deal with?
   - Collect a Dataset (most arduous, time-consuming, and costly in ML project)
     - A good dataset is an asset worthy of care and investment.
 If you get an extra 50 hours to spend on a project, chances0 are that the most effective way to allocate them is to collect more data rather than search for incremental modeling improvements.
+    - “The Unreasonable Effectiveness of Data” (2009 Google Research): data matters more than algorithms.
+    - If possible, collect data directly from the environment where your model will be used.
+    - Concept drift occurs when the properties of the production data change over time, causing model accuracy to gradually decay.
+Dealing with fast concept drift requires constant data collection, annotation, and model retraining.
+  - Understand your data
+  - Choose a measure of success
+    - Your metric for success will guide all of the technical choices you make throughout the project.
+It should directly align with your higher-level goals, such as the business success of your customer.
+    - For a balanced classification, use ROC and accuracy
+    - For imbalance classification, ranking or multilabel classificaiotn, use precision and recall, weighted accuracy, and ROC AUC.

 - Develop a model